• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 "A Dawnspring can raw-dog anything!"
 He exclaimed, his voice full of pure joy as he leaned forward, grabbed onto the vial with his mouth- and tilted it back.

-In a moment- the full concentrated radiance of Concentrated Starlight filled his mouth and slid down his throat.
+In a moment- the full concentrated radiance of the potion filled his mouth and slid down his throat.
 It was warm as if he had taken a sip of both sunset and sunrise.
 It tasted like his first breath, and his final thoughts at night.
 Like the dreams he held close since he was a boy, and the fears he never spoke aloud.

 It tasted like… Dyllaine Dawnspring.